saleae/SampleAnalyzer/readme.md

 Download and install the latest CMake release here. https://cmake.org/download/

+**git**

+Git is required for CMake to automatically download the AnalyzerSDK, which is a dependency of this project.
+Git can be downloaded here: https://git-scm.com/

 ### MacOS

 Dependencies:

 - XCode with command line tools
 - CMake 3.13+
+- git

 Installing command line tools after XCode is installed: